Simulation by Rounds of Letter-to-Letter Transducers: Deciding Fixed Round Simulation

 \section{Deciding Fixed Round Simulation}

-In this section we show decidability of fixed round simulation (and, by \cref{lem:reduce_equiv_to_simulation}, fixed round equivalence).
-The tools we develop will be used in \cref{sec:deciding_existential_round_sim} to handle the existential variant.
+In this section we show decidability of fixed round simulation (and, by~\cref{lem:reduce_equiv_to_simulation}, fixed round equivalence).
+The tools we develop will be used in~\cref{sec:deciding_existential_round_sim} to handle the existential variant.

 Let $\sI$ and $\sO$ be input and output alphabets.
 Consider two $\sI/\sO$ transducers $\cT_1$ and $\cT_2$, and let $\fL\subseteq \sI^*$ and $k>0$.
 In order to decide whether $\cT_1\prec_{k,\fL} \cT_2$, we proceed as follows.
 First, we cast the problem to a problem about deterministic automata.
-Then, we translate $k$-rounds into letters, by working over the alphabets $\sI^k$ and $\sO^k$.
+Then, we translate rounds into letters, by working over the alphabets $\sI^k$ and $\sO^k$.
 We construct an \NFA, dubbed the \emph{permutation closure}, for each transducer $\cT$, that captures the behaviour of $\cT$ on words and their permutations.
 Intuitively, the \NFA takes as input a word $(x,y)\in (\sI^{k}\times \sO^k)^*$, guesses a round-equivalent word $x'\req x$, and verifies that $\cT(x')\req \cT(x)$.
-We then show that round-simulation amounts to deciding the containment of these \NFAs.
-We now turn to give the details of the construction.
+We then show that round simulation amounts to deciding the containment of these \NFAs.